Economics (ECO)

 ECO 3193.
 International Economics.
 (3-0) 3 Credit Hours.

-Prerequisite: Completion of ECO 2003 or ECO 2023, or the equivalent, with a grade of "C-" or better.
 Principles of international trade; significance of geographic, economic, social, and political influences; current problems in international trade and payments; tariffs and commercial policy; and the role of international organizations.
 (Formerly titled "The International Economy.")
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3213.
 Economics of Antitrust and Regulation.
 (3-0) 3 Credit Hours.